 If you or someone you know has been injured as a result of a defective product, you may have a product liability claim against the manufacturer, seller, and/or distributor of the product.

-There are three ways that a manufacturer can be liable for damages caused by a product.
-First, the manufacturer can be negligent in how the product was originally designed or built.
-To establish negligence, you must prove that the manufacturer used inferior procedures or poor materials in building the product.
-Second, the manufacturer may have breached an express or implied warranty.
-To establish breach of warranty, you must prove that the manufacturer failed to live up to the promises made about the product.
-Third, the manufacturer may be held strictly liable.
+In Nevada, California and many other states, there are three ways in which a manufacturer can be held liable for damages caused by one of its products.
+First, the manufacturer can be negligent in how the product was originally designed or constructed.
+To establish negligence, you must show that the manufacturer used inferior procedures or poor materials in designing or creating the product.
+Second, the manufacturer can be held responsible if it breached an express or implied warranty regarding the product’s fitness for use.
+To establish breach of warranty, you must prove that the manufacturer failed to live up to the express or implied promises that were made about the product.
+Third, the manufacturer may be held strictly liable for its defective product.
 To prove strict liability, you do not have to establish that the manufacturer was directly at fault.
-In such a case, you can file a product liability suit against a manufacturer.
-All you have to do later is prove that a product was defective when it left the manufacturer’s control, or that there were not appropriate warnings given concerning its dangerous nature.
+All you have to do is prove that the product was defective when it left the manufacturer’s custody or control, or that there were not appropriate warnings given concerning its dangerous nature.

-Sometimes, products will be sold with a disclaimer saying that the manufacturer is not responsible for certain problems.
+Sometimes, products will be sold with a disclaimer that says the manufacturer is not responsible for certain problems.
 That does NOT mean you don’t have a case.
-Oftentimes, Court and consumer protection laws override such disclaimers as violating public policy.
-For additional information regarding product liability, you should consult with an experienced attorney.
+Oftentimes, Court and consumer protection laws override such disclaimers – because they violate public policy.